TEXT-Fitch:No rating impact on VCL Master S.A. Compartment 1 from increase of existing notes

 affected by the increase in the amounts of the existing revolving series of notes to a total of

-EUR1.22bn.
-Following the increase, the total amount of series (including the amortising series)
+EUR1.087bn.
+Following the increase, the total amount of the series, including the amortising

-rises to EUR1.32bn.
-Fitch notes that the revolving series amounts will be increased
+series, rises to EUR1.19bn.
+Fitch notes that the revolving series amounts will be

 The volumes of the newly issued notes are as follows: